kingofboxes/kobot-discord/README.md

 ### Features List
 1. Parroting. !mirror <message> will send the message back to you in your PMs.
 2. Quoting.
 Reacting to a message with ✳️ will quote the message and mention the original sender.
 Works with images.
 3. Reminders. !remindme will set a reminder.
-Usage: !remindme [time] [description]
+Usage: !remindme [time] [description].
+Updated to include persistence across shutting/turning server off/on.
 4. Uwulate. !uwulate <message> will uwulate the message.
 Reacting to a message with ♿ will uwulate the message and notify the original sender.
 5. Dictionary. !define <word> will attempt to find the word in the dictionary.
 Note that it takes some time as it searches a local dictionary (change to JSON scraper later)?
+If no results are found, it will use Urban Dictionary as a backup search engine.
 6. Dice rolls. !roll [x] [y] will roll a number between x and y (0 and 1 if x and y not given).
 7. Urban Dictionary. !udict <word> will attempt to find a word on Urban Dictionary.
 Sorts it by thumbs up and gives the top 3 results.